XiaowanYi/DiplomaInAppleDevMLOne/README.md

-# Diploma In Apple Development ML One, lecture 1: face detector app
+# ML One, lecture 1, 3rd Nov 2022
-lecture contents (slides and apps) for unit ML One in Diploma In Apple Development
+introduction to artificial intelligence, representation, numbers and face recognition and build a face detector app

 ## one file
   lec1-slides is the prepared lecture slides